leowest/Play20/documentation/manual/scalaGuide/main/validation/ScalaValidationForm.md

 }
 ```

-Not only the write object serializes primitive types, it may also formats data when needed.
+Not only the write object serializes primitive types but it formats data when needed.
-In our example dates will be to be displayed using the "yyyy-MM-dd" format.
+In our example, dates will be displayed in the "yyyy-MM-dd" format.

 `Form.fill` writes a `Computer` using `computerW`, and the resulting `Map[String, Seq[String]]` is then used by the `editForm` templates: